If you’ve been a homeowner for a long time, you will know that different water fixtures — such as sinks and bathtubs — require different taps.

 7. Washer Taps

-Otherwise known as compression washer taps, these types of taps are similar to pillar taps in operation.
-The difference is that they come with twisting handles, which control the inner workings of the washer inside.
+Otherwise known as compression washer taps, these types of taps operate similarly to pillar taps.
+The difference is that they have twisting handles, which control the inner workings of the washer inside.

 Turning the handle determines the water flow.
 In that context, the twisting handles on these taps are subject to considerable wear, which can eventually lead to leakages.